-Mr. George Botic Director Division of Registration and Inspections Public Company Accounting Oversight Board 1666 K Street NW Washington, DC 20006
+Ms. Christine Gunia Director Division of Registration and Inspections Public Company Accounting Oversight Board 1666 K Street NW Washington, DC 20006

-Re: Deloitte Haskins & Sells LLP - Response to Part I of the Draft Report on 2022 Inspection dated June 2,2023
+Re: Deloitte Haskins & Sells LLP - Response to Part I of Draft Report on 2024 Inspection (PUBLIC)

-Dear Mr. Botic:
+Dear Ms. Christine Gunia:

-Deloitte Haskins & Sells LLP ("Deloitte" or the "Firm") is pleased to submit this response to the draft Report on the 2022 Inspection of the Firm (the Draft Report) of the Public Company Accounting Oversight Board (the "PCAOB" or the "Board").
-We believe that the PCAOB's inspection process serves an important role in the achievement of our shared objectives of improving audit quality and serving investors and the public interest.
-We are committed to continuing to work with the PCAOB to further strengthen trust in the integrity of the independent audit.
+Deloitte Haskins & Sells LLP ("Deloitte" or the "Firm") is pleased to submit this response to Part I of the Public Company Accounting Oversight Board's (the PCAOB) draft report on the 2024 Inspection of the Firm (the Draft Report).
+We believe that the PCAOB's inspection process serves an important role in improving audit quality and serving investors and the public interest.
+We are committed to our shared objective to protect investors and further the public interest in the preparation of informative, accurate, and independent audit reports.